Using recovery modes

 Use the REST API to call either the

-Recovery modes are only available on Ubuntu Core 20 and Ubuntu Core 22
+Recovery modes are available on Ubuntu Core 20 and later.

 Device manufacturers may choose to implement alternative methods to access recovery functionality.
 These will be specific to those devices.